sandeepRoy/Microservice-ISC-Local/README.md

 Objective : To make a channel of communicatiob between two completely independent APIs interacting with separate database schemas.

 Completed - Service Registry, Admin Server, 2 Microservices and ISC b/w them, to show up a One to Many relationship.
-School with List of Students.
+School with List of Students, API Gateway.

-Pending - API Gateway and Config Server
+Pending - Config Server